To learn more about Haru check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Deal 120% Damage to all enemies.

-The assigned combatant's attack cards with a cost of 2 or more deal +10/20% damage.
+The assigned combatant's attack cards with a cost of 1 or less deal +10/20% damage.

 Deck & Teams